wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal2_DataAcquisitionArcgisPro/README.md

 # Goal 2: Data acquisition and web map publishing
 ## Overview
+This folder contains materials related to the second learning goal, which includes the shape file of highway acquired online(snelweg.zip), a screenshot of the ArcGIS pro toolbox, as well as the web map created from these data and geo-processing.

 ## Background
 I have previously completed two courses on ArcGIS Pro, which provided me with:
 - Familiarity with the software interface